splunk/splunk-sdk-java/argsGenerator/README.md

 ## Argument Specification Format

-Any line that begins with `#` is an comment and will be ignored.
+Any line that begins with `#` is a comment and will be ignored.
 Blank lines are significant (and are not ignored).

 Any line at the beginning of the file that begins with `!` is a directive and will change the behavior of the generator.
 For example: